Underage drinking

 • Make sure that you know the facts and laws about alcohol and can talk in a balanced way about the pros and cons of drinking, then you’ll be more equipped to talk and listen to your teenager and to understand the pressures they’re facing from their peers and wanting to fit in.

 • If your teenager is going to a party, drop them off and pick them up, or book a taxi.
 It’s hard to hide having had too much to drink and it shortens the time spent at the party.
-Try and avoid sleepovers after parties in particular.
+Try and avoid sleepovers after parties.

 • Although your teenager will hate it, check where they are going and who they are with and if their plans are genuine.